Lordmau5/BTTV4FFZ/README.md

 FrankerFaceZ is **required** for this extension to work!
 If FrankerFaceZ is not found, the emotes will **not be available!**
 Also, don't use this together with BetterTTV.

-## Changelog:
-1.0.5:
-+ Added shift-clicking for channel-emotes
-+ New requirement for emotes, that contain non-alphanumerical-characters to have a whitespace character infront and after.
-  Example: "D:\" would not work, whereas "D: \" would.

-1.0.4:
-+ Added BTTV overlaying emote feature for "halloPirate", "halloHat", "halloEars"
-  and "halloHorns".
-Non-dynamic for now, but will change in the future for
-  other events.